JVM MCP Server

 uv run --env-file .env jvm-mcp-server

-# Start in a specific directory (if needed)
+# In specific directory

 uv --directory /path/to/project run --env-file .env jvm-mcp-server